drew-abbo/mcfunc_compiler/README.md

 file "loot_table/my_loot_table.json";
 ```

-Directly writing the file's contents can be done with an equal sign `=` and the
+Directly writing a file's contents can be done with an equal sign `=` and the
 file's contents as a snippet in backticks <code>&#96;</code>.

 ```mcfunc